pedrazamiguez/online-bookstore-api/README.md

 - **Swagger UI:** [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui)
   Use this interface to explore and test the API endpoints.

+- **Postman Collection:** (Alternative to Swagger)
+  A Postman collection is included in the `dist/postman` directory: [OnlineBookstoreAPI.postman_collection.json](dist/postman/OnlineBookstoreAPI.postman_collection.json).
+  You can import it into [Postman](https://www.postman.com/downloads/) to quickly test the API endpoints.

 - **Authentication:** All endpoints are secured with Basic Auth.
   Use one of the test users below to authenticate: